jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

   caption: [Flow: create RDF resource]
 ) <fig:rdf-create>

-== Flow: A client wants to update an RDF-resource:
+== Flow: A client wants to update an RDF-resource <sec:flow-update-rdf-resource>

 An update can be both an insert to an existing resource, a change in values of a resource, or a deletion of the whole, or part of a resource.
 In case of an update, it's important that the client knows what resource will be updated.